 One of those killed in the cafe was an activist sending a report to the Syrian Observatory for Human Rights, according to the group’s founder, Rami Abdulrahman.”

 The rogue state’s love affair with infernal weapons, such as napalm, white phosphorus, and hell-fire missiles, not to mention atomic bombs, to bring about the mass incineration or auto-da-fé of those it condemns as heretics, i.e., those who oppose its criminal policies and actions and those who want to pursue an independent path, and those it deems their sympathizers, including bystanders and neighbors, has a distinguished history.

 Noteworthy are the chapters of this sordid romance of the rogue state with the instruments of mass auto-da-fé in Tokyo, Hiroshima, and Nagasaki in Japan, in Korea during the Korean war, Vietnam, Iraq, and now in Raqqa, Syria.

-Wikipedia entry on this terror campaign of mass incineration of Japanese civilians carried out by the rogue state states:
+Wikipedia entry on this terror campaign of mass incineration of Japanese civilians states: